espseongsm/Nucleus_Detection_in_Cell/README.md

 ## Brief Summary

 This is the brief summary of this project.
-If you are curious aobut details and code, please check the linked analysis report and R code.
+If you are curious aobut details and code, please check the linked analysis report and R code above.

 Random Forest is the best algorithm for this dataset.
 Regardless of the train data size, Random Forest marks the lowest test error rate with the shortest training time.
 In addition, increasing the size of train data improves the test error rate for Random Forest.
 Let me explain why Random Forest is the best.